 Washington State Human Rights Commission (WSHRC)

-WSHRC enforces the Washington Law Against Discrimination (RCW 49.60), which prohibits discrimination in employment and in places of public accommodation, including schools.
+WSHRC enforces the Washington Law Against Discrimination (RCW 49.60), which prohibits discrimination in employment and places of public accommodation, including schools.
 File complaints with WSHRC within six months of the date of the alleged discrimination.
 1-800-233-3247 ǀ TTY: 1-800-300-7525 ǀ www.hum.wa.gov

 Mediation